jinjiaKarl/CS-E4160/dns/README.md

 6.2 TSIG is one way to implement transaction signatures.
 DNSSEC describes another, SIG(0).
 Explain the differences.

 TSIG (Transaction SIGnature) and SIG(0) (Signature 0) are both methods for authenticating DNS transactions, but they are different in their implementation and security properties.

-TSIG is a method for adding an authentication mechanism to DNS transactions, which are used to transfer DNS data between a client and a server.
 TSIG uses a secret key shared between the client and server to sign each DNS transaction and ensure its integrity and authenticity.
-TSIG uses a message-digest algorithm (such as HMAC-MD5) to generate the signature.
+TSIG uses a message-digest algorithm (such as hmac-sha1) to generate the signature.

 SIG(0) (Signature 0), on the other hand, is part of the DNSSEC (Domain Name System Security Extensions) protocol, which provides a more comprehensive security mechanism for the DNS.
 DNSSEC uses public-key cryptography to secure the DNS data, and SIG(0) is used to sign individual resource records within a DNS zone.
 Unlike TSIG, which only provides transaction-level security, DNSSEC provides end-to-end security for the entire DNS data, from the root zone down to individual resource records.

 In summary, while both TSIG and SIG(0) are methods for authenticating DNS transactions, TSIG provides transaction-level security while SIG(0) provides end-to-end security for the entire DNS data through the use of public-key cryptography.

-7.1 Based on the dig-queries, how does Pi-hole block domains on a DNS level?
+7.1 Based on the dig-queries, how does Pi-hole block domains on a DNS level? the first option    client -> pihole -> bind9
 ```
 # refer to https://www.techaddressed.com/tutorials/basic-pi-hole-config/
 systemctl stop bind9 # stop bind9；因为bind9会监听53端口，所以pihole无法监听53端口